Welcome to Zorro! Getting Started

 in the Cloud.

-be testing it all the time, and the computer can't be fast
+be training and testing them all the time, and the computer can't be fast

 run variants of a strategy